winniewandia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "cat /etc/passwd /etc/hosts" Display the content of /etc/passwd and /etc/hosts
 "cat /etc/passwd | tail" Display the last 10 lines of /etc/passwd
 "cat /etc/passwd | head" Display the first 10 lines of /etc/passwd
+"cat iacta | head -n 3 | tail -n 1" Write a script that displays the third line of the file iacta